 You are giving away a share in your business in return for finance.
 There is no guarantee that your business will grow and succeed because of the investment.

-You are exposing your IP to a third party.
-You need to be comfortable that you have adequate IP protection.
+As you're exposing your IP to a third party, you need to be comfortable that you have adequate IP protection.

 About your business

 - Sectors: All

 - Regions: All

 - Purpose of finance: Acquisition, research and development